 The ASUS ROG Swift PG27UQ 4K HDR monitor offers an abundance of features!

 In addition, the monitor is flicker-free and has a low blue light filter, so you can game for hours on end without straining your eyes.

-Another feature of the ASUS ROG PG27UQ is that it can to emit the ‘Republic Of Gamers’ logo as well as customizable lighting onto your desk and/or wall.
+Another feature of the ASUS ROG PG27UQ is that it can emit the ‘Republic Of Gamers’ logo as well as customizable lighting onto your desk and/or wall.

 ASUS Aura Sync RGB allows you to synchronize the monitor’s RGB lighting with other Aura Sync compatible peripherals and use various glowing patterns and color combinations.

 There’s also a light sensor that can automatically adjust screen brightness according to the ambient lighting.

 Fans of backlight strobing will be disappointed to find out that the ASUS PG27UQ does not feature NVIDIA ULMB (Ultra Low Motion Blur) or any other form of Motion Blur Reduction.
-Luckily, there isn’t any prominent ghosting or motion blur in fast-paced games as the pixel response time speed of the monitor is excellent.
+Luckily, there isn’t any prominent ghosting or motion blur in fast-paced games as the pixel response time speed of the monitor is very good.

 Design & Connectivity

-The appearance of the monitor may appear too flashy to some, even when the RGB LEDs and projectors are turned off, but the design itself is very sturdy with versatile ergonomics including -/+ 35° swivel, 90° pivot, up to 120mm height adjustment, -5°/20° tilt, and 100 x 100mm VESA mount compatibility.
+The appearance of the monitor may seem too flashy to some, even when the RGB LEDs and projectors are turned off, but the design itself is very sturdy with versatile ergonomics including -/+ 35° swivel, 90° pivot, up to 120mm height adjustment, -5°/20° tilt, and 100 x 100mm VESA mount compatibility.

-Connectivity includes HDMI 2.0, DisplayPort 1.4, a headphones jack, and a dual-USB 3.0 hub.
-Both display connectors support HDCP 2.2, so you can watch protected content from Netflix, Amazon Video, etc in 4K Ultra HD.
+Connectivity includes HDMI 2.0, DisplayPort 1.4, a headphone jack, and a dual-USB 3.0 hub.
+Both display connectors support HDCP 2.2, so you can watch protected content from Netflix, Amazon Video, etc. in 4K Ultra HD.

 Price & Similar Monitors

 Its design, however, lacks pivot adjustment and has less customizable RGB lighting, though it does have built-in speakers and two extra USB 3.0 ports.